How does the composting process work?

 Compost is the best base for a good garden, whether you grow flowers, vegetables, shrubs or trees.

-The process of composting simply requires making a heap of wetted organic matter (leaves, "green" food waste, etc.) and waiting for the materials to break down into humus after a period of weeks or months.
-The speed that materials decompose into good, usable compost material depends on getting sufficient amounts of water and air, as well as carbon and nitrogen rich materials.
+The natural process of composting simply requires making a heap of wetted organic matter (leaves, "green" food waste, etc.) and waiting for the materials to break down into humus after a period of weeks or months.
+The speed that materials decompose into good, usable compost material depends on your compost recipe: getting sufficient amounts of water and air, as well as carbon and nitrogen rich materials.

 Just remember this simple rhyme about composting:

-It’s a matter of balancing carbon-heavy ingredients (brown) with nitrogen-heavy components (green), adding water (blue) and air (white).
+The secret to successful composting is a matter of balancing carbon-heavy ingredients (brown) with nitrogen-heavy components (green), then making sure there is enough water (blue) and air (white).

 Getting the proper proportion of green to brown is the trick to making compost.
 The recommended ratio is about three handfuls of brown to one handful of green.
 If you cannot get the exact proportions, it is not a huge problem but it will probably slow down the rate of composting.

 Water is essential for rapid composting.
 The pile should be consistently moist but not soggy.
 If you get rain consistently, there's no need to take action on the water component.
 If you go a long time without rain, you will likely have to add water to your compost pile.
 If you keep an indoor compost bin or your pile is in a covered area, you will also need to spray water on your compost when it begins to get dry.